Netanyahu delays judicial overhaul after mass protests

 He said Netanyahu had agreed to bring the legislation for a vote when parliament reconvenes for its summer session on April 30 “if no agreements are reached during the recess.”

+Netanyahu gave no timeline for a compromise to be reached in his speech, but expressed hope that the nation would heal and that people would enjoy the upcoming Passover holiday.

-But even before he delivered his address, the grassroots anti-government protest movement said a delay was not enough.
+The speech appeared to calm tensions, but it did not resolve the underlying tensions behind the protests.
+Even before he spoke, the grassroots anti-government protest movement said a delay was would not be enough.

 “A temporary freeze does not suffice, and the national protests will continue to intensify until the law is rejected in the Knesset,” organizers said.